uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/yearly-project-renewal.md

 backToTopBtnFlag: true
 ---

-Faculty are required to update their project information yearly in order to maintain active accounts at CARC.
+Faculty are required to update their project information yearly in order to maintain active accounts at the CARC.
 This is a short but extremely important process.

 Once a year, we ask that you:
 * Update your project description and field of science, if necessary